 Explanation: This makes it a lot harder for companies going door-to-door, telemarketing or sending mailers to lure low-income customers into bad deals.
-If an alternative supplier does try to sign up a LIHEAP customer, the accounts will be flagged during the switching process and the switch won’t be completed.
+If an alternative supplier does try to sign up a LIHEAP customer, the account will be flagged during the switching process and the switch won’t be completed.
 There are two exceptions:

-- Suppliers could go to ICC to get approval for guaranteed savings plan to offer LIHEAP customers.
+- Suppliers could go to the ICC to get approval for guaranteed savings plan to offer LIHEAP customers.

 Consumer protection: The bill gives the Illinois Commerce Commission (ICC) sharper teeth in dealing with alternative suppliers.

-- Requires all gas and electric suppliers disclose to the ICC and Attorney General’s Office the exact rates they charge residential customers and whether that rate is fixed or variable.
+- Requires all gas and electric suppliers disclose to the ICC and Attorney General’s office the exact rates they charge residential customers and whether that rate is fixed or variable.
 This will be used by the ICC to more accurately calculate consumer losses and savings with suppliers in its annual reports on competition.
 The ICC has been gathering that information for electric customers, annually, exposing hundreds of millions of dollars in losses since 2015, and now it will do the same for gas suppliers.

 - Makes it easier for the ICC to require a supplier behaving badly to enter a compliance plan, based broadly on “information” that causes the ICC to act.
 A supplier that does not comply with such a plan is in violation of the law.